FPO v1.0 MASP – Multi Asset Single Pool¶

 Third, FNX tokens are the medium for bringing value into the protocol.
 While prices are denominated in USD, all value entering the protocol is through the FNX token.
 No underlying assets need actually exist within the protocol itself.
 Instaed, they are synthetically generated using the combination of price oracles and the value of pooled FNX that is available to be used as collateral.

 The MASP (Multi-Asset Single Pool) Liquidity Pool in the FPO is much different than liquidity pool concepts found on other DeFi platforms like Uniswap or Balancer.
 These two, in particular, behave as automated market makers for cryptocurrency swaps.
-MASP Liquidity powered by the FNX token is the liquidity solution for both the creation and settlement of options contracts, as well as the transaction between those options.
+MASP Liquidity powered by the collateral token (in USDC, FNX on Ethereum and WAN, FNX on Wanchain, and more could be added) is the liquidity solution for both the creation and settlement of options contracts, as well as the transaction between those options.

 A Liquidity Pool Entirely Administered by Smart Contract¶